Instead of just applying to a job and waiting, use LinkedIn to find someone you know inside the company.

 A referral from someone inside a company carries a lot of weight.
 It is worth every minute of your sleuthing to try and find connections to a job posting!

-- 65%+ of job seekers recommended by a current employee were hired.
-That number increased to 91% if the referral originated from a director-level employee or above.
+- Job seekers recommended by a current employee were hired at a higher percentage than those not referred.
+That number is even higher if the referral originated from a director-level employee or above.

 Use LinkedIn to go in the back door for a job posting.
 Or better yet, proactively reach out to people BEFORE there is a job posted.